-Collaboration revenue was \$2.6 million and \$1.2 million for the three months ended June 30, 2018 and 2017, respectively.
-During the three months ended June 30, 2018, collaboration revenue included amounts related to the Sanofi Genzyme Collaboration, in addition to research services related to the AbbVie Collaboration.
-The increase in revenue is a result of \$1.9 million related to the AbbVie Collaboration which we entered into in February 2018, offset by a reduction of \$0.5 million related to the adoption of ASC 606, effective January 1, 2018.
-The most significant changes to revenue recognition was the adoption of a proportional performance basis for estimating progress to completion of research and development services under each program of the Sanofi Genzyme Collaboration.
+Collaboration revenue was \$2.1 million and \$1.1 million for the three months ended September 30, 2018 and 2017, respectively.
+During the three months ended September 30, 2018, collaboration revenue included amounts related to the Sanofi Genzyme Collaboration, in addition to research services related to the AbbVie Collaboration.
+The increase in revenue is a result of \$2.0 million related to the AbbVie Collaboration which we entered into in February 2018, offset by a reduction of \$1.0 million of revenue recognized under the Sanofi Genzyme Collaboration related to a change in estimates of future costs on certain of the programs under the collaboration as well as the adoption of ASC 606, effective January 1, 2018.
+The change in estimates of future costs resulted in an increase in the anticipated costs to reach proof of principle.
+We recorded a reduction in research and development services revenue under the proportional performance methodology in the third quarter of 2018 to reflect the cumulative progress to completion.

-During the three months ended June 30, 2017, collaboration revenue was comprised of amounts recognized for research and development services for various programs under the Sanofi Genzyme Collaboration.
+During the three months ended September 30, 2017, collaboration revenue was comprised of amounts recognized for research and development services for various programs under the Sanofi Genzyme Collaboration.